syncfusion-content/wpf-docs/wpf/Step-ProgressBar/Customizing-Data-Templates.md

 ## Item Template Selector

-Using the ItemTemplateSelector, you can use the different templates for step content depends on step view item status.
+Using the ItemTemplateSelector, you can use the different templates for step content depends on the step view item status.
 The following example shows this.

 1. Create the template selector in the code.